-As the name suggests, this laid-back spot in the centre of the beach presents itself as more of a restaurant, but it also offers more functional bungalows than neighbouring Koh Hai Villa.
-Fronting a lawn with plentiful flower bushes and direct sea views, the spacious wood, bamboo and-concrete bungalows are rather Spartan with their rough cement floors and stark white walls.
-Yet the ones we...
-Read our full review of Koh Hai Sea Food.
+As the name suggests, Koh Hai Seafood Bungalows is a laid-back spot at the centre of the beach and presents itself as more of a restaurant but also offers some old but clean and not-so-expensive bungalows.
+Fronting a lawn with plentiful flower bushes and direct sea views, the spacious concrete-and-tile bungalows are spartan with their rough cement floors and stark white walls.
+The one that we...
+Read our full review of Koh Hai Seafood Bungalows.

 Mayalay is a small resort offering comfy tropical-style villas overlooking one of the finest stretches of sand on Ngai.
 Sporting high thatch roofs, hardwood floors, woven bamboo interior walls and bamboo rods on the exteriors, the 19 freestanding rooms come in two price brackets depending on proximity to the beach.
 Front-row editions are set over sand with direct sea views while cheaper rooms...
 Read our full review of Mayalay Beach Resort.

 The northern stretch of the beach is narrower than the southern stretch—it disappears at highest tide—and low tide reveals a long swathe of shallows that makes swimming impossible.
 Despite this, it’s a beautiful location with a sedate atmosphere and the better southern stretch of beach can be reached in 10 minutes on foot.